mlang/tracktales/README.md

 ## Configuration

-tracktales reads its configuration from `~/.config/tracktales/tracktales.cfg`.
+TrackTales reads its configuration from `~/.config/tracktales/tracktales.cfg`.

 Here is a sample: